zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

           from the same DNSKEY or being "delete").
        3. If one or both of the verifications fail then add the name server IP to the *Mismatch CDS/CDNSKEY* set.
+    4. Go to next name sever IP.

+9. If the *Has CDS No CDNSKEY* set is non-empty then output *[DS15_HAS_CDS_NO_CDNSKEY]* with the name server IP addresses from the set.

+10. If the *Has CDNSKEY No CDS* set is non-empty then output *[DS15_HAS_CDNSKEY_NO_CDS]* with the name server IP addresses from the set.

+11. If the *Has CDS And CDNSKEY* set is non-empty then output *[DS15_HAS_CDS_AND_CDNSKEY]* with the name server IP addresses from the set.

+12. If not all CDS RRsets in the *CDS RRsets* set are identical, where a non-empty RRset is considered to be different from an empty RRset, then output *[DS15_INCONSISTENT_CDS]*.

+13. If not all CDNSKEY RRsets in the *CDNSKEY RRsets* set are identical, where a non-empty RRset is considered to be different from an empty RRset, then output *[DS15_INCONSISTENT_CDNSKEY]*.

 14. If the *Mismatch CDS/CDNSKEY* set is non-empty, then output *[DS15_MISMATCH_CDS_CDNSKEY]* and list the name server IPs from